Next-gen & W2 Advisors FAQ

 For SBA loans, back of the napkin, an advisor with $100K in revenue that receives a $200K valuation (at just a 2 times multiple) would be able to purchase a $2 million acquisition without a down payment.
 If a buyer’s practice values at $500K then a $5 million (minus SBA fees) acquisition could be done without a cash down payment.

-What are the bank qualifying issues with W2 and Next-Gen advisors?
+Bank qualifying issues with W2 and Next-Gen advisors?

 Qualifying Variances Depending on the W2 Advisor W2 advisors qualify differently and each deal can have variance from other deals.